-Chris Heckman is a composer of music for film, television, video games, theatre, sacred music and concert music and a native of Pittsburgh, Pennsylvania.
-He grew up in a family of musicians and started playing piano and singing from the age of six.
-Apart from piano and voice, he also plays clarinet, saxophones, flute, guitar, bass guitar, organ and accordion.
+Chris Heckman is a composer of music for film, television, video games, theatre, sacred music and concert music.
+A native of Pittsburgh, he grew up in a family of musicians and started playing piano and singing at the age of six.
+Apart from piano and voice, he also plays clarinet, saxophone, flute, guitar, bass guitar, organ and accordion.

 While a graduate student at UNCSA, Chris studied film scoring with David McHugh.
-He wrote original music for five student films; two drama productions; a television commercial produced by the film school; arranged, created and performed electronic music for a musical production and wrote a piece for the UNCSA jazz ensemble.
+He wrote original music for five student films; two drama productions; a television commercial produced by the School of Filmmaking; arranged, created and performed electronic music for a musical production and wrote a piece for the UNCSA jazz ensemble.
 He frequently assisted former UNCSA Chancellor John Mauceri with projects for major symphony orchestras, including the Radio Symphony of Vienna, North Carolina Symphony and Hollywood Bowl Orchestra.

 - Acclaimed video game “Red Dead Redemption,” 2010